New York Boating Laws & Regulations

 Who needs boater's license in NYS?

-All operators of motorized vessels, regardless of age, will need a boating safety certificate by January 1, 2025.
+As of January 1, 2025, all operators of motorized vessels, regardless of age, are required to hold a valid boating safety certificate.

 New York State Boat Registration Regulation